 The Real World -- and like it, a lot of the software I write -- is in many instances Irreducibly Complex (IC).
 That is, there are a lot of complex systems that are completely non-functional if you remove any single critical component.
 There is no way for it to incrementally grow from a less-complex working system by small improvements.
 The biologists have been arguing against IC for a couple decades now, but mostly it is merely inconvenient for their "science" to deal with such problems.
 Nothing that ever came out of biology that has any real-world function -- think: medicine or genetic modification of crops to produce better yields or drought and pest resistance (which alleviates poverty and famine in many parts of the world) -- where the biological rubber hits the road, any pontificating about origins is irrelevant and sometimes counter-productive.
 Similarly, the reality that Agile software teams live in does not match their theory, but theory takes second place to delivering product, so they also survive.
 AI is more tightly bound up with the contradiction, and the lie is therefore more blatant.

 There are problem spaces that are smooth and convex, and the Japanese have gotten very good at optimizing those problems, that is, they find the top of the hill.
 But mostly they don't create truly new products the way the Americans are famous for, because it takes a different way of thinking.
 Incrementalism works when you start near the solution and are looking for optimum parameters, but it fails utterly if you are nowhere near the solution when you start, that is, you are trying to invent something that is unlike anything that has been done before.
+Some of the smarter researchers are beginning to notice, see the postscript below.

 This last summer I mentored some high school students in an "advanced programming workshop."
 I offered them a problem in computer vision to solve finding pedestrians in a live video feed from a windshield-mounted camera.
 The general case is an incredibly difficult problem, but a few simplifications (bright "neon" solid colors, pedestrians walking) brought it very much within their skill level.
 Some of them decided they wanted to solve the same problem using NNs.
 Even absent the Darwinian philosophical problems, it would have been a challenge far beyond their wildest hope of success: Huge companies like Intel and Google and Tesla are spending millions of dollars trying to solve the same problem (without the simplifications ;-) and PhD students and university faculty all over the country are spending what some might argue are the world's best minds on it; are high school students going to do in four weeks what those others have been working on for years and have not yet achieved?

 So we proposed to the NN kids a simpler problem: based on the same camera feed (a driver's view of the road), decide how to steer the vehicle.
 It's not a hard problem to design a solution for (see "How to Steer a Car" below).
-I did a simple proof of concept: not having race track video nor access to the track, I took their track map off the internet and wrote a program to calculate and display what the driver should see at any point on the map, then worked from that.
+I did a simple proof of concept: not having race track video nor access to the track, I downloaded the track map for a local go-kart track off the internet and wrote a program to calculate and display what the driver should see at any point on the map, then worked from that.
 I had it running in a day, and another couple days to turn the display into a video (watch it here).
 A neural net solution to the same problem needs to do the same thing, but that's not how these people think.
 They worked on it four weeks and failed.
 By comparison, a slightly larger group of kids working on the original problem using a Design methodology had it running in a week, and it worked as well as it took me a couple months to do the same thing on my own.
 These are smart kids.
 The NN team did not fail by being stupid.

 Why did the NN team fail?
-You can look to their presentation at the end of the four weeks to see what they were thinking.
+You can look at their presentation at the end of the four weeks to see what they were thinking.
 Since their AI software was not producing usable results, they did a "song-and-dance" based on what they expected it to do, mostly images and ideas scraped off the internet.
 The basic NN they said (consistent with what I found on the internet) has several layers.
 The first layer is the pixels off the camera.
 The final layer is supposed to recognize (so the presenter said) a dog, but the intermediate layers might be looking for intermediate shapes like "triangles" (her word).
 Now I ask you, How is finding triangles in a raw pixel image going to help you recognize a dog?
 Or, for that matter, whether the road is too far to the left or right?
 If a NN is going to recognize dogs or cats or people or even a simple road, it needs to be seeing the component parts of whatever it's looking for, which is almost certainly not triangles.
 Maybe the perspective on the road ahead looks like a triangle, but being a triangle (or not) does not tell you which way to steer the car.

 That's worth some additional comment.
 One of the internet sites I looked at, the guy was explaining how his NN was able to match a squiggly "S" curve separating the left and right halves of a scene of red and blue dots, red to the left of the line, blue to the right.
 Or something like that.
 After suitable training, his NN did that.
 He showed the intermediate results.
 The image neurons were getting weighted into the different middle-layer neurons according to their position and color.
 He didn't say what happens if he gave it a different shape separating the two colors.
 So his NN probably could find a particular triangle of a particular size and shape in a particular orientation, but what happens if you rotate the triangle?
 If you rotate it upside down, the NN might be unable to tell it apart from a star of David hexagram (which is two triangles superimposed, one inverted).
 How many different triangles do you need to train it on, before it recognizes "triangleness"?
 Or will it ever?
 The government (NIST) has a database of 60,000 handwritten numerals, all normalized into 28-pixel squares and properly tagged for training NNs.
 The original scans were black on white, but NNs require smooth data, so these images have all been blurred into a grayscale.
-With normalized data like that, I might could Design a program to look for regions of light and dark in particular parts of each square, and give pretty good results.
+With normalized data like that, I might could Design a program to look for regions of light and dark in particular parts of each square, and get pretty good results.
 I imagine that's basically what the NNs that are written to use this database do, like that guy's NN that found red and blue dots on either side of an "S" curve.

 The author(s) of one older paper on training a NN to steer a van down the road took the time to analyze what the intermediate layer was actually seeing after multiple training runs.
 They showed grainy pictures that gradually resembled the road they were training it on.
 Does anybody try to understand what is going on any more today?
 I see no evidence of it.
 They have blind faith in the power of Darwinian incrementalism.
 I don't have that much faith, I want to see why.
 Maybe I won't understand everything that way, but I sure want to understand the technology that I build my life's career on.
 I did that.
 The kids in my Design group are well on their way to doing the same with their careers.
 The six kids in the NN group are in deep doo-doo.
 I wouldn't want to hire them to build anything I care about.
 Perhaps they will learn to be more circumspect about choosing solutions for their computational problems -- How?
 The educators aren't telling them! -- or (more likely) they will get hired to help program the autonomous car you are sharing the road with, or the telephone robot you are trying to get past before you can report that your house is on fire or that your mother fell down the stairs.
 Hello?